NixOS/rfcs/rfcs/0097-no-read-store-dir.md

 Right now you can't set the permissions for `/nix/store`, since they'll be overwritten by Nix anytime you use `nix`.

-We want to `chmod g-r /nix/store`, because the `nixbld` group doesn't actually need to read the directory.
+`chmod g-r /nix/store` is beneficial because the `nixbld` group doesn't actually need to read the directory.
 It only needs to be able to write and "execute" it.
-This, however, should be optional, since the user should be able to do what they want.
+This, however, should be optional, since the user should be able to configure the permissions however they want.

 Some users might also want to do things like `chmod o-r /nix/store`, which gives you the interesting property that you can not access paths you do not already know of.
-Do note that given that all processes can by default read `/proc/cmdline`, `/run/current-system`, and many other places, they can still read your system's closure, which makes it an insufficient solution for security in many cases.
+Do note that given that all processes can by default read `/proc/cmdline`, `/run/current-system`, and many other places which reveal your system's closure, making this permission change an insufficient solution for security in many cases.
 This, however, is also entirely optional and is not the default in any way.

 # Detailed design
 [design]: #detailed-design